IBM-Bluemix-Docs/node/healthcheck.md

       timeoutSeconds: 10
       failureThreshold: 10
 ```
+{: codeblock}

-For more information, see how to [Configure Liveness and Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).
+For more information, see how to [Configure liveness and readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).